 It’s our ability to feel for characters that makes Ned Stark and Glenn Rhee important to us and why we don’t want to see other characters – Jon and Daryl, Arya and Michonne, Tyrion and Maggie – suffer the same fate.
 It’s also why, in worlds where we are constantly reminded that every man must die and where each new location only introduces yet further depths of depravity, we seek to numb ourselves to the fate of new characters.
 It’s easier for us as people to keep those we know will eventually leave us at a distance than risk the pain which follows attachment.
 We numb ourselves for protection but we shouldn’t have to numb ourselves for entertainment.

 Personally, I’d rather spend my limited time and attention on shows where I am encouraged to invest in the characters rather than punished for caring.
-I don’t enjoy seeing the few Thrones and Dead character still worth watching go through even more torment only have them either turn evil and then be slain for their evil or remain good and be tortured for their morals.
+I don’t enjoy seeing the few Game of Thrones or Walking Dead characters still worth watching go through even more torment only to have them either turn evil and then be slain for their evil or remain good and be tortured for their morals.
 In this case, the only way to save the characters we’ve invested in is to stop watching.

 Thus, I decided to quit.

 And from where I stand, all the agony viewers go through every week, is hilarious.